TexZ-GenZ/TexZ-GenZ/README.md

-- 👋 Hi, I’m @TexZ-GenZ
+- 👋 Hi, I’m Priyanshu Samal from IIIT Bhubaneswar.

-- 👀 I’m interested in Competitive Programming.
+- 👀 I’m currently in first year and have interest in Competetive programming and app development.

-- 🌱 I’m currently learning Data structure and algorithms.
+- 🌱 I’m currently learning DSA in C++ as well as kotlin, python and frontend.

-- 💞️ I’m looking to collaborate on nothing for now.
+- 💞️ I’m looking to collaborate on projects that align with my interests.

 - 📫 How to reach me :- By my Email id which is priyanshusamal21@gmail.com